jonjonsson/Emby-MDBList-Collection-Creator/README.md

 * Renamed some variables to avoid naming conflicts.
 * Updated Readme to include information about ACdb.tv.

+### Version 1.84
+Important update if you have lists with more than 1000 items.
+Addressing changes to MDBList API that now limits items requests to 1000 at a time.

 # 🚀 Try the ACdb.tv Automated Collections Plugin for Emby!